 Click Here for tab for Nothing Else Matters (Elevator Version) by Metallica

-So this essentially follows the original track which you’ll need to hybrid pick, or if this is too challenging you can also fingerpick it too.
-It also makes use of natural harmonics on the twelfth fret which is less commonly used on a 12 string, it’ll need a bit of a delicate touch to ring out properly but if you nail it they sound fantastic.
+The song essentially follows the original track which you’ll need to hybrid pick.
+Or if this is too challenging, you can also fingerpick it.
+It also makes use of natural harmonics on the twelfth fret, which is a technique less commonly used on a 12-string.
+It’ll need a bit of a delicate touch to ring out properly, but if you nail it, they sound fantastic.

 Click Here for tab for Mama I’m Coming Home by Ozzy Osbourne